amiaopensource/av-python-carpentry/_episodes/10-creatingscript.md

 {: .language-python}

 After saving this file, we can run it using terminal.
-Again, we'll use Anaconda's built-in terminal.
+For this, we'll use Anaconda's built-in terminal since it has Python installed.
+You could also use your computer's default terminal like Terminal on MacOS or Command on Windows if you have Python configured for those.

 To open a terminal in Anaconda, click the `+` button in the left sidebar and click on the `Terminal` tile in the main tab.

 The syntax for running a python script is `python path/to/script.py` (or `python.exe path/to/script.py` in Windows Command).